HL7/v2-pubs-test/README.md

 This is the README.
-Change git config email and git user.name to Prometheus.
+Change git config email and git user.name to Prometheus but fixed.